mandober/debrief.math/700-alg/alg.GLOSSARY.md

 ## Least element
 In order theory, the *least element* (dual of the greatest element) of a subset S of a partially ordered set is an element of S that is smaller than every other element of S.

+## Logarithmically convex
+A function is logarithmically convex if its logarithm is convex, i.e. the second derivative of its logarithm is positive.

 ## Maximum
 In set theory, the maximum of a set is the greatest element in the set.
 Unbounded infinite sets, such as ℝ, have no maximum.